wesleymorais81/wesleymorais81.github.io/readme.txt

 DESCRIPTION:

-MONICA is a carefully crafted and modern HTML website template designed for freelancers, social media managers, and marketing consultants who help businesses and companies improve their online presence and establish long-lasting relationships with their communities.
-It is an excellent tool for telling people about your skills and credentials, services, and other offerings, giving them a better idea of who you are.
+EPITOME is a beautifully crafted free resume and personal portfolio website template.
+It is modern, trendy and features a visually attractive design.
+An ideal website template for creative professionals and freelancers who want to create an online presence that would stand out from the average.
+Epitome has all the important elements of an effective resume personal portfolio website template: an awesome fullscreen hero banner, about and qualification section, services, portfolio, testimonial and contact section.
+Epitome is also mobile and retina ready.
+It will look great on any devices from mobile to desktop and on any screen resolutions.

 ==================================================================================================

 LICENSE:

-This free resource is provided by styleshout.com and is free to use in both personal and commercial projects.
+This free resource is provided by Styleshout.com and is free to use in both personal and commercial projects.